 It sounds a bit silly, but I really like the coating on the exterior of the Reins slip sinker.
 The colors (black and green pumpkin) are in a matte finish and is hard as nails.
 Some companies have coatings that will chip or are shiny – I prefer the more consistent natural look of Reins.

 Reins slip sinkers are available from 1/16 to 2.5 oz sinkers, so they have the right size no matter what you are looking for.
+When Texas rigging I always use an Owner hook, P-Line flouro, and YUM plastics.

 For more info on Reins, visit the Reins website, Facebook page, or watch this video below from JT Kenny about why he chooses Reins slip sinkers.